Our Team

 • Managing Director- Morgan Patterson

-Morgan Patterson is currently the House Manager with Peace Center as well as the Managing Director for the South Carolina New Play Festival.
-Previously Morgan was the Director of Production for the SC Governor's school for the Arts & Humanities for 11years.
+Morgan Patterson was the Director of Production for the SC Governor's school for the Arts & Humanities for 11years.
 Morgan grew her theatrical roots here in Greenville, with the Fine Arts Center and the Warehouse Theatre.
 Morgan has worked to produce theatre, opera, dance, music, circus and fashion in a wide variety of venues ranging from Santa Fe Opera, Bard Summerscape Festival, Spoleto USA, New York Fashion Week.
 Some of her favorite projects include Cendrillon at Santa Fe Opera in 2006 where she worked with the lighting team creating illuminated props and realizing the lighting design of Duane Schuler, remounting Lucinda Childs' Dance (1979) at the Fisher Center at the 2009 Summerscape Festival and Eurydice at Warehouse Theatre in 2013, where she made custom props for the set design of Shannon Robert.
 Morgan is thrilled to be a part of the SCNPF and to work with all of the uniquely amazing theatres in Greenville.

 Board of Directors